11 things you HAVE to read before picking your 2022-23 FPL team

 You said you wouldn’t bother this year.
 It’s too much effort to keep on top of.
 Yet here you are, spending hours on end tinkering with your Fantasy Premier League team for the new season.

-The best of intentions at the start of a season to stay on top of transfers and substitutions throughout the campaign have almost always been forgotten by the time October comes around for most of us Fantasy players, meaning by the time you reach May you’re absolutely adamant you won’t bother next time.
+The best of intentions at the start of a season to stay on top of transfers and substitutions throughout the campaign have almost always been forgotten by October, and come May you’re absolutely adamant you won’t bother next time.

 It’s common for Fantasy players to pick a starting goalkeeper from one of the big clubs and the cheapest back-up possible to keep on the bench.
 Don’t do it.

-Instead, pick two £4.5m/£5m goalkeepers to rotate, depending on who and where they’re playing.
-At home to West Brom?
+Instead, pick two £4.5million/£5million goalkeepers to rotate, depending on who and where they’re playing.
+At home to a struggling team?
 Get him in.
 Away at Manchester City?
 Put him on the bench.

 Another common practice is to choose your two goalkeepers and five defenders from seven different clubs, on the basis that you’re increasing your chances of at least one clean sheet bonus.

 However, by doing that you’re also reducing your chances of really big scores, given it’s unlikely all your picks’ clubs are going to keep out the opponents on the same weekend.

 Instead, consider picking a couple of your backline from the same (defensively strong) teams, meaning you’re relying on fewer of them to chalk up some 0s.